Avatr 11

-The Avatr 11 is a fully-electric mid-size luxury crossover SUV announced in late 2021 by AVATR Technology and on sale since August 2022.
-Avatr is a joint venture between Changan Automobile, lithium-ion battery provider CATL, and Huawei, the Avatr 11 is underpinned by the EP1 platform.
+The Avatr 11 (阿维塔11 (Ā wéi tǎ 11); pronounced "one one" or "yao yao" in Chinese, not "eleven") is an electric mid-size luxury crossover SUV produced by Avatr Technology, a joint venture between Changan Automobile, lithium-ion battery provider CATL.
+It is the first vehicle under the Avatr brand.
 In 2018, a joint venture formed between Changan and Nio.
-Later, CATL replaced NIO as the second biggest shareholder when Nio withdrew during a financial crisis.
+Later, CATL replaced Nio as the second biggest shareholder when Nio withdrew during a financial crisis.
 Right now, Changan holds 40.99% of shares, and CATL owns 17.1%.
 Huawei has no shares in Avatr while supplying the hardware including electric motors and software for intelligent driving, connectivity, and infotainment.